fjavadi/Hierarchical-part-based-disentanglement-of-pose-and-appearance/README.md

 # YOUR_PROJECT_NAME

 If you have trouble archiving the project please contact Alex Fan (fan@cs.ubc.ca).
+This is a template repository, please modify it according to your project.

 ## Introduction
 Give a few sentences to tell us about your project.